 The source of drinking water for the City of Dixon is groundwater, located hundreds of feet below the surface.
-The system operates, and maintains five wells that pump water into the distribution system.
+The City system operates and maintains five wells that pump water into the distribution system.
 The wells are located throughout the system.
 The wells can produce approximately 7500 gallons per minute.
 Booster pumps pressurize the system to between 57 and 61 pounds of pressure.

-The water distribution system has four storage tanks to store water.
-Collectively, these tanks can store up to 4.3 million gallons of water.
+The water distribution system consists of two regions and is divided geographically by the north and south.
+There are a total of four above ground reservoirs (welded steel storage tanks), with each region supplied by two reservoirs.
+Collectively, these reservoirs can store up to 4.3 million gallons of water (2.3 million gallons in the northern system and 2.0 million gallons in the southern system).
 They provide a buffer for peak demand or other high flow situations such as firefighting.
-All wells and booster pump stations have diesel generators to provide water in case power interruptions.
+All wells and booster pump stations have backup diesel generators to provide water during power interruptions.